 It is optional for UE to support idle mode RRM measurements on non-anchor paging carriers, as defined in TS 36.133 [6].
 This feature is only applicable if the UE supports any ue-Category-NB.

+6.17.x Serving Cell DL channel quality reporting in Msg3

+It is optional for UE to support DL channel quality reporting of the serving cell in Msg3, as specified in TS 36.331 [5].
+This feature is only applicable if the UE supports ce-ModeA-r13.